alexwibowo/machinia/README.markdown

 		}
 	)
 	public class TrafficLight extends BaseStateMachine {
-	    public TrafficLight() {
+	    public TrafficLight(TrafficLightContext context) {
-	        super(Red.class);
+	        super(Red.class, context);
 	    }
 	}
 The **@StateMachine** annotation is saying that the TrafficLight state machine  has three known states: Green, Red and Yellow.
-Note that the argument to **BaseStateMachine** is the initial state of the state machine.
+The first argument to the **BaseStateMachine** constructor is the initial state of the state machine.
 In our example above, we set the initial state to be Red.
+The second argument is any implementation of **StateMachineContext**.
+This same *context* will be passed on to each of the method *hooks* of the states.

 Below is what the Red state looks like: